-- School values have formed key part of assemblies throughout the year and have underpinned the vision of the school. - Pupil voice from these key groups has informed next steps within the school - School values are represented throughout the school and school mantra is known and recognised in assembly. - Specific days STEM day, Arts and mindfulness week and activities support the key themes in school. - Presentation and vision shared with all parents and governors in person and electronically.
+- School values have formed key part of assemblies throughout the year and have underpinned the vision of the school - Pupil voice from these key groups has informed next steps within the school - · School values are represented throughout the school and school mantra is known and recognised in assembly. - Specific days STEM day, ECO week, anti-racism day and activities support the key themes in school. - Presentation and vision shared with all parents and governors in person and electronically.